Typora supports rendering normal mathematics using Tex/LaTeX syntax. The rendering process is processed by MathJax.

 $$

-To use Physics package, please enable it in Preference Panel
+To use the Physics package, please enable it in Preference Panel

 → Markdown